fommil/fpmortals/manuscript/under-review.md

   }
 ~~~~~~~~

-But that's made things worse for us as the implementors.
-We still have
+But it is still worse for us as the implementors.
+We have the
-the syntactic problem of inside-out static methods vs class methods.
+syntactic problem of inside-out static methods vs class methods.
+We
-We deal with this by introducing `ops` on the typeclass companion:
+deal with this by introducing `ops` on the typeclass companion:

 {lang="text"}
 ~~~~~~~~